s3rius/obsidian/docs/Python/How to start a python project.md

 3
 ```

-If you publish your project in `pypi` or anywhere else.
-Users who install your program will get it as the cli-tool.
+If you publish your project in `PyPi` or anywhere else, users who install your program get it as the CLI-tool.